In this article you find the important places to visit during your trip to Egypt.

 Fame goes to the Valley of the Kings, where access is more expensive, and you can only see three tombs of your choice.
 Also, some, like Tutankhamun, have an extra and use a camera or video.

 We didn’t like how they exploited it, with so many limitations and the guards trying to make you lose a few pounds for any unsolicited explanation.

 In the background are the Valley of the Queens and the Valley of the Nobles and, at the same level of fame and crowd, the spectacular temple of Al Deir Al Bahari of Hatshepsut, recommended sooner or later to enjoy solitude or sunset.

 Tip: Avoid the tourist train you will see at both places as it only travels about 250m.
 And it doesn’t come out until it’s finished, and it’s gone; you arrive before you walk.

 Apart from the more touristic itinerary, we recommend the city and the tombs of the artisans, known as Deir el-Medina; you can see some small tombs with an exceptional degree of preservation and the ruins of hundreds of houses and buildings.

 The only thing you can see for free is the Colossi of Memnon.

-Important: tickets are sold at a ticket office next to the road junction between the colossi and the temple of Ramses III or Habu.
+Important: tickets are sold at a ticket office next to the road junction between the Colossi and the temple of Ramses III or Habu.
 You must return if you go to a temple or tomb without them.
-The ticketing system is confusing because they are not withdrawn at the place of visit but the one-stop shop.
+The ticketing system is confusing because they are not withdrawn at the place of visit but at the one-stop shop.
 Second, you won’t know which tombs to choose in the Valley of the Kings, and some have exorbitant fees.